-The proceeds of the remarketing of the Bonds will be used to: (i) pay the purchase price of the Bonds tendered under the Call for Purchase Provision and (ii) pay costs related to the remarketing of the Bonds.
+The proceeds of the Series 2011B Bonds, together with other available funds, will be used to (i) finance certain capital projects at the Corporation's facilities; (ii) fund a portion of the Debt Service Reserve Fund for the Series 2011 Bonds; and (iii) pay costs related to the issuance of the Series 2011 Bonds.

-The remarketing and delivery of the Bonds constitutes a "reissuance" for federal tax compliance purposes, such that the Bonds are treated as if issued on the date of delivery of the remarketed Bonds (the "Remarketed Bonds").
-The Internal Revenue Code of 1986, as amended (the "Code"), establishes certain requirements that must be met at and subsequent to the remarketing and delivery of the Remarketed Bonds in order that interest on the Remarketed Bonds will be and remain not includable in gross income under Section 103 of the Code.
-Included among these continuing requirements are certain restrictions and prohibitions on the use of proceeds of the Remarketed Bonds and the facilities refinanced by such proceeds, restrictions on the investment of such proceeds, the proceeds of the Bonds and other amounts, the rebate to the United States of certain earnings with respect to investments, and required ownership by a governmental unit of the facilities refinanced by the Remarketed Bonds.
-Failure to comply with the continuing requirements may cause interest on the Remarketed Bonds to be includable in gross income for federal income tax purposes retroactive to the date of their remarketing and delivery irrespective of the date on which such noncompliance occurs.
+The Internal Revenue Code of 1986, as amended (the "Code"), imposes various limitations, conditions and other requirements which must be met at and subsequent to the issuance and delivery of the Bonds in order that interest on the Bonds will be and remain not includable in gross income under Section 103 of the Code.
+Included among these continuing requirements are certain restrictions and prohibitions on the use of proceeds of the Bonds and the facilities financed or refinanced by such proceeds, restrictions on the investment of such proceeds and other amounts, the rebate to the United States of certain earnings with respect to investments, and required ownership by a governmental unit of the facilities financed or refinanced by the Bonds.
+Failure to comply with the continuing requirements may cause interest on the Bonds to be includable in gross income for federal income tax purposes retroactive to the date of their issuance irrespective of the date on which such noncompliance occurs.
 The Corporation has made representations, certifications and covenants designed to assure compliance with the requirements of the Code.
-The opinions in paragraphs 5 and 6 below assume and are dependent upon compliance with such covenants and the accuracy, in all material respects, of such representations and certifications, which we have not independently verified.
-In delivering this opinion letter, we have not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the Bonds may adversely affect the tax exempt status of interest on the Remarketed Bonds.
+The opinion of Bond Counsel assumes and is dependent upon compliance with such covenants and the accuracy, in all material respects, of such representations and certifications, which Bond Counsel has not independently verified.
+In delivering this letter, we have not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the Bonds may adversely affect the tax exempt status of interest on the Bonds.